Highway Work:

 Propane Gas Fitter's Certificate / $35 / N/A / $25

 A license is used state wide except for 2 areas (Baltimore County and the area serviced by the Washington Suburban Sanitary Commission), where a separate license is required.
-State licensed plumbers and propane gas fitters who are "insured to contract" must main ta in coverage of at least $400,000 per occurrence.
+State licensed plumbers and propane gas fitters who are "insured to contract" must maintain coverage of at least $400,000 per occurrence.

 Electrician:

-electrical equipment and apparatus for at least 7 years under the direct supervision of a master electrician or similarly qualified employee of a governmental unit and pass a state trade examination.
-The State Board may al low an applicant up to 3 years of credit toward the required experience with proof that the applicant has completed a formal course of study or professional training in electrical installation comparable to the required experience.
+Applicants for a state Master Electrician license must have been engaged or employed regularly and principally in providing electrical services for all types of electrical equipment and apparatus for at least 7 years under the direct supervision of a master electrician or similarly qualified employee of a governmental unit and pass a state trade examination.
+The State Board may allow an applicant up to 3 years of credit toward the required experience with proof that the applicant has completed a formal course of study or professional training in electrical installation comparable to the required experience.
 The state license is required in the 3 counties that do not require local licensing.

-regardless of the state license.
+Electrical work in the other counties of the state requires county electrical licenses, regardless of the state license.
 Licenses are issued for 2 years from date of issue.

 License Type / Application Fee / Renewal Fee